kg-construct/rml-cc/section/examples.md

   ] ;
 ```

-then the predicate object map will generate:
+the predicate object map will generate:

 ```turtle
   <a> ex:with ("1" "2" "3") .